How to install Docker CE on Ubuntu 22.04 LTS Jammy Jellyfish

 Run docker command without sudo

-6. Create Container
+6. Create a Container

 Now, we can start creating our first container.
 For example, let’s say you want to create a Debian Bullseye container.
 For that, we will pull its docker image.